benhartig/temp/infrastructure/README.md

 > [!TIP]
 > Install the [SSM Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
-to be able to interact with EC2 and ECS containers since compute resources are behind private subnets in the VPC.
+to be able to interact with EC2 compute and ECS containers resources that are behind a private subnet in the VPC.
 Then add the following to your `.ssh/config`.

 ```console
 # SSH over AWS Systems Manager Session Manager